esteinig/sketchy/README.md

 ![](https://img.shields.io/badge/version-0.4.5-purple.svg)
 ![](https://img.shields.io/badge/biorxiv-v1-blue.svg)

-Real-time lineage hashing and genotyping of bacterial pathogens from uncorrected nanopore reads
+Real-time lineage hashing and genotyping of bacterial pathogens from uncorrected nanopore reads using genomic neighbor typing and `Mash`

 ## Overview

 **`v0.4.5: preprint`**

-`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide reference sketches of bacterial pathogen genomes and their associated genotypes e.g. multi-locus sequence types, susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles inferred with [Kleborate](https://github.com/katholt/kleborate) amongst others.
-A list of precomputed genotype features can be found in the corresponding pathogen reference sections.
+`Sketchy` is a lineage calling and genotyping platform based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` implements `mash screen` for read sets and an online version of `mash dist` (the sum of shared hashes) for real-time nanopore read streams.
+It queries species-wide, lineage-resolved reference sketches of bacterial whole genome assemblies and infers their associated genotypes based on the closest reference matches, including multi-locus sequence types, susceptibility profiles, virulence factors or species-specific markers.
+A list of precomputed genotype features, automatically updated databases of the global sequence diversity, and `Nextflow` pipelines for data processing can be found in the corresponding pathogen reference sections.

 Currently validated species are: